nilearn/nilearn/doc/dataset_manipulation.rst

 Visualizing brain images
 ========================

-Once that NIfTI data is loaded, visualization is simply the display of the desired slice (the first three dimensions) at a desired time point (fourth dimension).
-For *haxby*, data is rotated so we have to turn each image counter clockwise.
+Once that NIfTI data are loaded, visualization is simply the display of the desired slice (the first three dimensions) at a desired time point (fourth dimension).
+For *haxby*, data is rotated so we have to turn each image counter-clockwise.

 .. literalinclude:: ../plot_visualization.py
      :start-after: # Visualization #############################################################